 The Access to Health Records Act 1990 also allows access, in certain circumstances, to information that we hold on deceased patients.

-Further information on other Data Subjects Rights can be found by clicking here.
+Further information on other Data Subjects Rights can be found by visiting the ISO website.

 If you wish to exercise any of your Data Subjects Rights, please email the information governance team at informationgovernance@SomersetFT.nhs.uk

 If you have a concern about any aspect of your care or treatment at this hospital or about the way your records have been managed, please contact:

 Somerset NHS Foundation Trust